dtcenter/METplus/docs/Contributors_Guide/coding_standards.rst

 ^^^^^^^

-`vulture <https://pypi.org/project/vulture/>`_ finds unused code in Python programs.
-This is useful for cleaning up and finding errors in large code bases.
+`vulture <https://pypi.org/project/vulture/>`_ finds unused code in Python programs and is useful for cleaning up and finding errors in large code bases.
 It checks for unused imports, variables, methods, and classes.

 To install vulture the following can be run: